bossanova808/CommerceAusPostLookup/README.md

 * **Requires:** jquery autocomplete - https://github.com/devbridge/jQuery-Autocomplete
 * **Requires:** curl support on your server

-**Currently uses hardcoded values for the states names so you MUST set up your states to match mine** - I will possible change this to either look up values in your database (or accept a pull request!), but I'm holding off on this for now as I presume Commerce will actually auto-populate this data on release.
+**Currently uses hardcoded values for the states names so you MUST set up your states to match mine** - I will possibly change this to either look up values in your database (or accept a pull request!), but I'm holding off on this for now as I presume Commerce will actually auto-populate this data on release.

 The order must match this (check your commerce_states table):